Northern Hemisphere: Geography and climate

 In the Northern Hemisphere, objects moving across or above the surface of the Earth tend to turn to the right because of the Coriolis effect.
 As a result, large-scale horizontal flows of air or water tend to form clockwise-turning gyres.
 These are best seen in ocean circulation patterns in the North Atlantic and North Pacific oceans.
-Within the Northern Hemisphere, oceanic currents can change the weather patterns that affect many factors within the north coast; such as El Niño.
+Within the Northern Hemisphere, oceanic currents can change the weather patterns that affect many factors within the north coast.
 For the same reason, flows of air down toward the northern surface of the Earth tend to spread across the surface in a clockwise pattern.
 Thus, clockwise air circulation is characteristic of high pressure weather cells in the Northern Hemisphere.
 Conversely, air rising from the northern surface of the Earth (creating a region of low pressure) tends to draw air toward it in a counterclockwise pattern.
 Hurricanes and tropical storms (massive low-pressure systems) spin counterclockwise in the Northern Hemisphere.

 The shadow of a sundial moves clockwise on latitudes north of the subsolar point and anticlockwise to the south.
 During the day at these latitudes, the Sun tends to rise to its maximum at a southerly position.
-Between the Tropic of Cancer and the Equator, the sun can be seen to the north, directly overhead, or to the south at noon, dependent on the time of year.
+Between the Tropic of Cancer and the Equator, the Sun can be seen to the north, directly overhead, or to the south at noon, depending on the time of year.
 In the Southern Hemisphere, the midday Sun is predominantly in the north.

 When viewed from the Northern Hemisphere, the Moon appears inverted compared to a view from the Southern Hemisphere.
-The North Pole faces away from the galactic center of the Milky Way.
+The North Pole faces away from the Galactic Center of the Milky Way.
 This results in the Milky Way being sparser and dimmer in the Northern Hemisphere compared to the Southern Hemisphere, making the Northern Hemisphere more suitable for deep-space observation, as it is not "blinded" by the Milky Way.

 Demographics

-As of 2015, the Northern Hemisphere is home to approximately 6.4 billion people which is around 87.0% of the earth's total human population of 7.3 billion people.
+As of 2015, the Northern Hemisphere is home to approximately 6.4 billion people, which is around 87.0% of the Earth's total human population of 7.3 billion people.